Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 * [GitHub Actions/Workflows](https://docs.github.com/en/actions) *"...Automate, customize, and execute software development workflows in a GitHub repository..."*

 The Docker-components are used to run the operational stack, i.e. the OGC API web-services and supporting services like for monitoring.
-Ansible is used to provision both the server OS-software and the operational stack.
+Ansible is used to provision (bootstrap)  both the server OS-software and the operational stack.
 Ansible is executed on a local client/desktop system to invoke operations on a remote server/VM.
-These operations are bundled in so called Ansible Playbooks, YAML files that describe a desired server state.
+These operations are bundled in so-called Ansible Playbooks, YAML files that describe a desired server state.
 GitHub Actions are used to construct Workflows.
 These Actions will invoke these Ansible Playbooks, effectively configuring and provisioning the operational stack on a remote server/VM.